-In Episode 10 of the Dial Podcast, Michael Grätz from the University of Stockholm talks about sibling similarity in income and what that tells us about their life chances later on.
+Download this episode In Episode 10 of the Dial Podcast, Michael Grätz from the University of Stockholm talks about sibling similarity in income and what that tells us about their life chances later on.
 The research, which uses Administrative Data in Sweden and is published as a Working Paper, was also presented at the DIAL mid term … Read more

 Dynamics of Inequality Across the Life-course (DIAL) is a multi-disciplinary research programme consisting of thirteen European projects.
 The projects examine the sources, structures and consequences of inequalities in contemporary societies.
 The programme is funded by NORFACE for the period 2017–2021.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 724363